-Customers in England can use the links below to find out more about the services requiring input from the Wholesaler and to request a service using our simple webforms.
+In England, customers can learn more about services that require input from the Wholesaler and request these services using our user-friendly webforms.

 Unless there is an emergency such as a problem with the quality of your water, an interruption to the supply, or sewer flooding, you should always contact your Retailer Castle Water in the first instance.
 We will pass your request or concerns to the Wholesaler using a “Bilateral” form, a formal service request in a prescribed format.
 We pay all charges to the Wholesaler on your behalf, so if something is wrong, we want to correct it as quickly as possible.